 - 24 well sitting drop plates (24 Well IntelliPlate - 4 drop)

-The crystallization drops are manually made, however these 24-well plates can be imaged in RockImager 4C & 20C.
+IN 24-well format the crystallization drops are manually made, however our 24-well plates above can be imaged in RockImager 4C & 20C.

 B) Liquid containers such as:

-- PCR tubes in CoolBlock (to make cryo solutions)
+- PCR tubes in CoolBlock to make crystal cryo solutions

-for subsequent liquid transfer using Phoenix 96-well head into the wells of Mosquito crystallization plates
+for subsequent liquid transfer using Phoenix 96-well head into the wells of Mosquito 96-well crystallization plates

 Dispensing ingredients from the 144 tubes and 3 troughs into these items require more RockMaker knowledge than given during Mosquito training.
 The use of Tecan troughs for user ingredients is recommended when users bring their own solutions to the Tecan robot since dispensing speed increases dramatically when all eight needles enter the trough simultaneously.
 Use of RackEditor for adding and deleting user made ingredients into Tecan troughs is discussed.
 After use deleting ingredients from RackEditor in RockMaker is very important to avoid problems for subsequent users.